faricacarroll/jupyterlab/usertests/notebook-imagewidget:test3.md

 # Comments

 * Add a scratch pad cell
-* Add variables that are declared inside the notebook (should be borrowed from the matlab world)
+* Add variables that are declared inside the notebook (should be borrowed from the Natlab world)